Irmgard Bensusan: 2016 Summer Paralympics

 In the buildup to the 2016 Summer Paralympics in Rio, Bensusan took part in her second European Championships, this time in Grosseto, Italy.
 Bensusan was able to win gold in both the 100m and 200m events.
 Her times running up to Rio saw Bensusan qualify for all three sprint events at the Summer Paralympics: the 100m, 200m and 400m races.
 She took silver in all three events, losing the gold medals to van Rhijn (100m and 200m) and Le Fur (400m).

+Bensusan won the gold medal in the women's 200 metres T64 event at the 2023 World Para Athletics Championships held in Paris, France.